carvel-dev/carvel-community/proposals/carvel/001-maintain-documentation/README.md

 On occasion — and so far, rare at that — a bugfix results in a patch release.
 (e.g. ytt v0.27.x).

-In these cases, instead of cutting a whole new version of documentation, simple version caveats are employed to note the fix.

-When a subsequent version of docs are cut, those version caveats can be scrubbed.
+In these cases as well, we'll cut a new version of the docs.
+Doing so keeps the overall process of maintaining documentation straightforward: there are no special cases.

 #### Use Case: User Navigates into Documentation (current version)

-- by default the doc site displays `latest`
+- by default the doc site displays the latest version (e.g. if `v0.32.0` is configured as "latest", that version is the default)
-- the doc site's search engine indexes _only_ the current version of the docs.
+- the doc site's search engine indexes _only_ the latest version of the docs.
-  - otherwise, search results could direct users to previous versions of docs.

 #### Use Case: User Follows a Deep Link into Documentation (previous version)